Locations:

 11. Find creative substitutions for unhealthy foods

 Work to eliminate foods and snacks that you buy regularly that are high in calories but low on their health benefit.
 Eat them less often as an occasional treat.
-Try using low-fat dairy, whole grains, healthy oils like avocado and olive oil and natural sweeteners like fruit instead of high fat or sugary alternatives.
+Try using low-fat dairy, whole grains, healthy oils like avocado and olive oil, and natural sweeteners like fruit instead of high-fat or sugary alternatives.

-“Remember that building new healthy habits can take some time and it’s OK to treat yourself to avoid feeling deprived,” says Jeffers.
+“Remember that building new healthy habits can take some time and it’s OK to treat yourself to avoid feeling deprived,” encourages Jeffers.
 “Stay focused on your goal, and if you slip along the way, just start again.”

 Related Articles